Far North Queensland: Tourism

 The region supports a large tourism industry and is considered a premier tourist destination in Australia.
 Nearly one third of international visitors to the state come to the region.
 Attractions include the Great Barrier Reef, Daintree Rainforest and other Queensland tropical rain forests within the Wet Tropics of Queensland heritage area, the Atherton Tableland, Hinchinbrook Island and other resort islands such as Dunk Island and Green Island.
 Major attractions around and in Cairns include Cairns Aquarium, Cairns Botanic Gardens, The Reef Hotel Casino, Kuranda Scenic Railway, Barron Falls and the Skyrail Rainforest Cableway.
 Towns and localities attracting large numbers of tourists include Cape Tribulation, Port Douglas, Mission Beach and Cardwell.

 Airports

 The region is served by Cairns Airport.
-The airport is the main international gateway to the region with direct services to other parts of Australia, Asia, Oceania and New Zealand.
+The airport is the main international gateway to the region with direct services t. to other parts of Australia, Asia, Oceania and New Zealand.

 Demographics

-The Australian Bureau of Statistics estimates the region's population at 280,638 in 2010.
-The region contains 25.6% of the state's Indigenous population, or 28,909 people, making up 11.8% of the region's population.
+Far North Queensland's population has grown rapidly.
+The Australian Bureau of Statistics estimated the region's population at 280,638 in 2010.
+In 2024, Far North Queensland is home to 303,102 residents, expected to increase to 378,000 residents by 2041.

+In 2010 the region contained 25.6% of the state's Indigenous population, or 28,909 people, making up 11.8% of the region's population.
+This percentage seemingly declined by the 2021 census, although this reflects changes to the areas included in the calculation.
+ABS' 2021 census estimated FNQ's Indigenous population at 16,534, or 4.6% of Queensland's total number of people identifying as Indigenous.
+This apparent decline overlooks (a) the dramatic increase in numbers of non-Indigenous residents in the region, and (b) the high percentages of Indigenous people that remain in areas now designated the 'Outback North', and several other 'Tablelands', urban and coastal classification areas, that used to fall under the FNQ umbrella.

 In addition to its large Indigenous community, there is also a large number of Melanesians in Far North Queensland, due to the region's close proximity to Melanesia.
 The majority of them are from Papua New Guinea or are South Sea Islanders, who descend from labourers who were blackbirded and brought to Queensland from Fiji, the Solomon Islands and Vanuatu.
 Cairns has the highest population of Papua New Guineans outside of Papua New Guinea itself.